Merix-X/Digit-Recognition-ANN/README.md

 - Draw the digit centered in the image
 - Use a pen thickness of ~3 pixels
 - Avoid making the digit too large or touching the edges
-- Ensure high contrast: black digit on white background
+- Make sure the image is black and white with high contrast: black digit on white background